Special Part-Time Program

 Accepted students can design a personalized schedule with the direction of the program’s faculty coordinator.
 Each student is allowed up to six years to complete his or her studies.

 To graduate, a student must complete the minimum of 86 credits and 120 weeks in residence required of all New England Law students.
-Special Part-Time law degree students may combine day and evening courses and may switch between divisions.
+Special Part-Time law degree students may combine day and evening courses and may switch between academic programs if their schedules allow and the transfer request is approved.

 Applicants must complete the standard application form, including the required supporting information such as LSAT scores and recommendations.
 In addition, applicants need to attach a statement requesting consideration for Special Part-Time status and stating the circumstances that justify it.